-Children from Cleeve Primary School in Bransholme, worked with Hull Libraries to create Hull-themed characters to feature in the challenge.
+In 2017 children from Cleeve Primary School in Bransholme, worked with Hull Libraries to create Hull-themed characters to feature in the challenge.
 There’s a friendly bee lady called Jean, an adventuring Moth named Amy, North the Penguin, King Billy the Elephant, Blade the Seagull and Wilber the Peacock.

 Based on the concept of a treasure quest, the libraries team created a challenger booklet, which included six fun activities.
 From designing a dream reading den to a library scavenger hunt - the interactive activity map of Hull encouraged young people to read in unusual places across the city and to tick off and colour in where their reading adventures had taken them.
 Challenger booklets were available in all 12 libraries from Saturday 29 July 2017 until the end of the school summer holidays.

 The Hull fREADom Quest is back for a second year with a circus theme to mark the Circus 250 anniversary.
 In the run up to the summer holidays a troop of circus practitioners perfomed in local schools to help promote the Hull fREADom Quest and the extensive range of children’s summer activities happening in local libraries.

 Each week children complete activities based around each book they read and record their thoughts in a special booklet.
 They can visit any library to get their booklet stamped, collect a character sticker and choose a new book.